"Falling for Color"

 As display designer since 2007, Jim is the aesthetic gatekeeper for Longwood, responsible for conception, designing, and implementing Longwood's renowned Conservatory displays that elevate the art of horticulture.
 In addition to his design role, Jim teaches courses in floral design in Longwood's Continuing Education Program as well as frequently lecturing on horticultural topics across the country.

 Jim's aesthetic expertise and plant savvy have made him a sought-after judge at the prestigious Philadelphia International Flower Show, America in Bloom program, and the 2018 Rose Bowl Parade, serving as one of the three judges for all the floats.

 A former Peace Corps volunteer in Honduras, Jim not only implemented and demonstrated techniques for soil conservation and improvement, but also taught environmental awareness during his two-year assignment.
 Jim earned a Bachelor of Science in horticulture from Pennsylvania State University.

 Professor of African and African American Studies, Harvard University

-Jamaica Kincaid is the professor of African and African American Studies at Harvard University.
+Jamaica Kincaid is a professor of African and African American Studies at Harvard University and is a world renowned writer of fiction.
 She is best known for being a significant voice in contemporary literature.
 Jamaica is both a gardener and gardening writer and has written extensively on the subject.